Student Accessibility Services (SAS)Counseling Center

 Expand Your Support System

-Get involved on campus by visiting the SLICE Office, either in-person or online.
+Get involved on campus by visiting the Student Life Office, either in-person or online.
 They can tell you about student organizations, volunteering, leadership opportunities, and special events.

 When allowed the freedom of experience in yoga and meditation on campus, our attendees have noted significant empowerment to more readily develop and carry self-awareness off of the mat and into the classroom in an administrative, staff, faculty, or student capacity.